 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 Want to try Amazon Prime?
-Here is a link for someone with a US shipping address, Amazon Prime gives US customers access to streaming video, free shipping, Prime Day discounts, and a variety of other Amazon-specific services and deals for $119 per year.
-For many, like me, the service is a worth the price for the shipping perks alone, but there’s a lot more to a Prime membership than free shipping and streaming services.
-Since I did not try Prime membership outside US, I am not sure if it is a good deal though.
+Here is a link.
+Amazon Prime gives US customers access to streaming video, free shipping, Prime Day discounts, and a variety of other Amazon-specific services and deals for $139 per year (or $14.99/month if paid monthly).
+For many, like me, the service is worth the price for the shipping perks alone, but there’s a lot more to a Prime membership than free shipping and streaming services.

 Stress-free gifts for beginner sewers

 What is a serger?
-A serger, sometimes called overlock machine, is a type of sewing machine that cuts, stitches and neatens the edge at the same time.
+A serger sometimes called an overlock machine, is a type of sewing machine that cuts, stitches and neatens the edge at the same time.
 It makes the seams you see in T-shirts and other knit garments.
-Sergers usually run at high speeds and are used for edging, hemming and seaming a variety of fabrics and products.
+Sergers usually run at high speeds and are used for edging and seaming a variety of fabrics and products.

 I use my serger to professionally finish every sewing project.
-Sometimes I even don’t use my regular sewing machine and sew only with the serger, one example is this article where I used mostly a serger: “Easy tops to sew – how to make an easy top pattern plus a step-by-step sewing tutorial“.
+Sometimes I even don’t use my regular sewing machine and sew only with the serger, one example is this article where I used mostly a serger: How to sew a lined zipper pouch by serger without a pattern.

-Coverstitch machines are a separate class from sergers, and they have a different role.
+Coverstitch machines are a separate class from sergers, and they have different roles.
 I do not recommend a combination coverstitch/serger unless you can afford the top-of-the-line (and most expensive) one, the transition between coverstitch and serger is not easy and requires many adjustments.
-I had such a machine which, if properly set up, did both overlock stitches and coverstitch duty, but it was so difficult to adjust that in the end I left it configured as a coverstitch only and I got another serger.
+I had such a machine that, if properly set up, did both overlock stitches and coverstitch duty, but it was so difficult to adjust that in the end I got just a separate coverstitch machine.

 2. Embroidery machine